Ellednera/MapSearching/README.md

 ### 5. TestScript.java
 This is the general script for testing the other classes.
 This program includes several testing features so that the user/programmer doesn't need to manually write codes to perform tests.
 Some useful codes are also included here.

+The main part includes the codes to use all the assets as well as displaying the graphics.
+For the algorithm part, just copy and past the codes indicated with **// COP** and **// CSP**

 All you need to do is just edit, compile and run this file and add on stuff if you want to.